 After the All Readings screen, the Rear Meter Readings screen appears.
 This screen displays, both in meter and numerical format, the angle measurements and information needed to determine if corrections are necessary.
-The display is divided into three rows: Camber.
-Toe and Thrust Angle.
+The display is divided into three rows: Camber, Toe and Thrust Angle.
 The columns represent the left and right side of the vehicle.
 The readings meters have a numeric readout of live readings, and a color coding to indicate the relationship of live values to specification and preferred specifications on a mouse over "tool tip".
 Grey meters indicate no specification has been entered for this angle.
 Red meters indicate the angle is beyond manufacturer's specification.
 Green meters indicate live values are within specification.
-Elevated readings can be viewed by selecting the dimmed "Jack" icon located right of the cross values.
-When in the active Elevated mode, the Jack will be highlighted.
+Elevated readings can be viewed by selecting the "Jack" icon located right of the cross values.